ccabanero/ios-arkit-landscapeviz/README.md

 The workflow below discusses one way to create an __Augmented Reality__ scene of a real-world landscape using [Blender3d](https://www.blender.org) and Apple's [ARKit](https://developer.apple.com/arkit/).

 * Using Blender, a 3D landscape is authored using public domain elevation data and aerial imagery.
-* The 3D landscape is then imported into an __ARKit__ to create a 'table-top' __Augmented Reality__ scene.
+* The 3D landscape is then imported into an __ARKit__ Xcode project to create a 'table-top' __Augmented Reality__ scene.
-* The table-top AR experience can be explored by using a pan gesture to rotate and tilt the mountain landscape.
+* The Augmented Reality scene can be explored by using a pan gesture to rotate and tilt the mountain landscape.

 ![screen](screenshots/AR_Mt_Rainier.gif)